Hi hi hello!

 Other Things to Complete Your Meditation Space:

-BUT, I GOT YOU – The Aura Clearing mist is so good & contains over 60 different compounds to form a protective layer on your skin to shield you from environmental factors.
+The Aura Clearing mist is so good & contains over 60 different compounds to form a protective layer on your skin to shield you from environmental factors.
 I LOVE IT.
 The Aura Clearing mist can rid you of negative energy, can help with swollen lymph nodes, increase your energy & focus, & combat dry, aging skin.
 It’s a no brainer, really.